DIPTI-MACHINE/Super_Store_Analysis/README.md

 In this project i analysed the data which is  from a real world.
 I cleaned the data using power bi query editor
-After Cleaning up created dashboard with below scenario year wise sale, total sales, quantity,
+After Cleaning up created dashboard with these scenarios:- year wise sale, total sales, quantity,